scottish-pl-institute/spls/ORGANISING.md

    - add a link to your meeting's page under 'forthcoming'.

 ## The announcement
 You'll need to announce your SPLS.
-There's two places where you need to announce an SPLS:
+There are two places where you should announce an SPLS meeting:

 1. the [SPLS mailing list][spls-mailing-list]; and
 2. the [SPLS Zulip][spls-zulip].

 For the SPLS Zulip, create a new stream for your event, e.g., `#spls-2020-10`.

-You'll want to include a registration form of some sort with your announcement, asking:
+You should include a registration form of some sort with your announcement, asking:

 - do you want to attend?
 - do you want to give a talk?